bash-bunny/pomo_timer/README.md

 Pomodoro Timer written in bash.

-The script shows a notification when it starts with the time when it will finish, and another one when it finish.
+The script shows a notification when it starts with the time when it will finish, and another one when it finish, and if it's already running you can check until when with the command `pomo`.

 ![Pomo Start](images/pomo_start.png)